 A lot can be done to prevent the drop in the androgens beyond the age related concentrations, thus improving many “age related” problems.
 Increasing the levels of the precursor hormones, improving insulin resistance, lowering cortisol levels, and if necessary replacing testosterone, all must be considered.

-Here at the Artupuncture Wellness Clinic in Calabasas, CA, we measure all necessary hormone levels, including estrogens, assess and evaluate all related conditions and take all the necessary steps to achieve the goal of improving the andropause in men.
+Here at the Artupuncture Wellness Clinic we measure all necessary hormone levels, including estrogens, assess and evaluate all related conditions and take all the necessary steps to achieve the goal of improving the andropause in men.
 We do not rely solely on the hormone supplementation, as it has its drawbacks.
 At the Artupuncture Wellness Clinic we use the most conservative therapies in diet, nutrition, lifestyle changes and only if necessary, hormone replacement.